nathanael-denis/QuantiCorr/README.md

 ### Data
 - **matrices**: Directory containing matrix data used for training and testing models.
 - **results**: Directory containing the results of the corrosion quantification analysis.
+- **Image Database**: Directory containing all grayscale images derived from IQ samples.
+Images were generated with an FFT size of 4096 and 128 stacks.
+Storing images in very lightweight, but does not provide the versatalitiy of storing IQ samples.

 ### Scripts
 - **IBEXtrainingLocal.py**: Script for training on a GPU Cluster.